University of Sheffield

 Project summary

-As part of the project, researchers developed an evidence-based leaflet and animation to promote the use of Intelligent Speed Assistance (ISA) whilst driving,
+Researchers have developed an evidence-based leaflet and animation to promote the use of Intelligent Speed Assistance (ISA) whilst driving, in a bid to reduce the number of speed-related collisions.

-The educational materials are designed to strengthen underlying positive beliefs about the technology and to dispel misconceptions.
+They created educational materials designed to strengthen underlying positive beliefs about the technology and to dispel misconceptions.
 An evaluation showed it has the potential to change intended behaviour, drivers were more likely to use ISA after seeing the leaflet and animation.